laxleary/EPA_Categories/README.md

 # EPA Categories

-The files in this repository can be used to identify membership in the EPA Categories provided from the OECD 2010 QSAR Toolbox 2.0 for chemicals of interest.
+The files in this repository can be used to identify membership in the EPA New Chemical Categories (NCC) for chemicals of interest using the NCC profiler as implemented in the OECD QSAR Toolbox v4.6.
 This README outlines how to use the functions provided herein, including how to set up a repository for use, format inputs, and apply functions.

 ## Repository Setup